All Episodes

 It looks like it's a Middle Eastern publication, but they're saying that attacks could be as soon as August 12th.

-So America, uh there's a tweet I wrote that they sent the USS Abraham Lincoln and the USS Georgia to the Middle East, adding to the existing USS Roosevelt.
+So America, there's a tweet I wrote that they sent the USS Abraham Lincoln and the USS Georgia to the Middle East, adding to the existing USS Roosevelt.

 Okay.

-So yeah, I do think something's imminent.
+Yeah, I do think something's imminent.

 Crazy, man.